Boedker's hat trick leads Sharks to 5-3 win over Oilers

+EDMONTON, Alberta (AP) -- Halfway through the season, Mikkel Boedker managed to double his goal-scoring total in just one game.

-EDMONTON, Alberta (AP) -- Mikkel Boedker scored three goals for his fourth career hat trick to lead the San Jose Sharks to a 53 victory over the Edmonton Oilers on Tuesday night.
+Boedker scored three goals for his fourth career hat trick to lead the San Jose Sharks to a 5-3 victory over the Edmonton Oilers on Tuesday night.

+''A game like that, when you score on your first shift, you're going to feel good the whole game.
+They came my way today.
+Three good goals,'' Boedker said. ''After struggling and not producing you always feel pressure.
+Now you have to expect to go out and do the things I'm relied on to do.''

+Sharks head coach Peter DeBoer said getting the 27-year-old going again will be key to his team's second half success.

 Brent Burns and Logan Couture also scored for the Sharks, who have won two straight since losing three in a row.
 Martin Jones stopped 33 shots.